Jung Seok-hwa: Career

 Jung signed with Busan IPark on 7 December 2012.
-He was a regular member of the IPark squad during his debut season, often playing as a central midfielder alongside Park Jong-Woo.
-He scored his first goal for the club on 4 May 2014 against Gyeongnam, heading in from Park Joon-Gang's cross.
+He was a regular member of the IPark squad during his debut season, often playing as a central midfielder alongside Park Jong-woo.
+He scored his first goal for the club on 4 May 2014 against Gyeongnam, heading in from Park Joon-gang's cross.

-Although able to play in several roles in midfield, Jung became a regular on the wing for Busan due to his speed and dribbling ability.
+Although able to play several roles in midfield, Jung became a regular on the wing for Busan due to his speed and dribbling ability.
 In the 2016 season, Jung registered ten assists, the joint highest in the division, and was named in the league's weekly Best XI on seven occasions.

 Jung signed with K League 1 side Gangwon FC at the start of 2018 and was a regular for the club in his debut season.
 Having made a bright start to the 2019 season, he was ruled out for the remainder of the year with injury.